thu105/NimGame/README.md

 * NimBoard.java handles the Nim game and its rules
 * GameMatch.java groups up two clients and one nim game so that server can manage each game easier

 * NIM GAME RULES
   * The Nim board will contain three heaps of three, four, and five virtual coins respectively.
   * There are two players and each will take turn removing ANY amount of coins from a single heap.
   * The person that makes the last move (removes the last coin) wins the game.

+* List of features implemented:
+  * The server can handle multiple games at once
+  * The client can choose to play again
+* List of unfinished features:
+  * An AI was too complicated to integrate into the game.
+(Had to change the entire to implement an AI)
+  * It is only one game instead of best of five
+  * The user cannot quit midgame

+* THE PSEUDO CODE BELOW DOES NOT FULLY REFLECT THE PROGRAM.
+IT WAS A FIRST DRAFT.
 * NIM SERVER
-  * NimServer
-  * connects players together
-  * picks one of them at random to start
-  * starts game
-  * it works connecting two clients to form one game at a time
-  * need to write code for multiple players at once, but I wasn't able to figure it out *
-  * psudocode:
   * Member variables: ArrayList\<GameMatch> matches, boolean hasUnpairedPlayer, Socket player1, Socket player2, ServerSocket     serverSoct, ClientHandler handler, String firPlayer, String secPlayer
   * Assign default values:
     * matches = new ArrayList\<GameMatch>();